Advantages and Limitations of using Office Online in SharePoint and OneDrive

 - Under Site Collection Administration, choose Site collection features

 - Scroll down to Open Documents in Client Applications by Default.
 Click on Activate.
 Please note that this will alter the behavior for the whole site collection (all document libraries) at once.

-Though I have provided above instructions for your reference, I strongly discourage you from implementing them.
-Office Online provides a great, modern and convenient way to work with the files and you should really embrace it and take advantage of it and not revert to the way you worked with the documents in 1990’s.
+Though I have provided the above instructions for your reference, I strongly discourage you from implementing them.
+Office Online provides an excellent, modern and convenient way to work with the files, and you should really embrace it and take advantage of it and not revert to the way you worked with the documents in the 1990s.

 In Summary (Fine Print)

-Ability to open and edit Office documents in the browser (via Word Online, Excel Online and PowerPoint Online) provides an awesome value and an additional mode for collaboration to SharePoint and OneDrive users.
+The ability to open and edit Office documents in the browser (via Word Online, Excel Online, and PowerPoint Online) provides an awesome value and an additional mode for collaboration to SharePoint and OneDrive users.

 One important thing to note is that…

 Office Online is not a replacement for desktop Office applications, like Word, Excel and PowerPoint.

 Office Online is meant to be complementary to desktop software, not an alternative or a complete replacement.
 If you are trying to save on licenses, please don’t do it.
 You will not be able to get by on browser versions of the software alone due to the many limitations listed above.
 I worked with several clients who migrated to SharePoint Online and thought they could save few bucks by purchasing cheaper licenses that did not include Office desktop suite, and let’s just say I could be rich if I made bets with them at the beginning of the project.

 Hourly consulting, training and configuration services are availableLearn More